-This detailed guide will dive into the best online and in-person computer science associate degrees in 2021.
-You will learn about the top career opportunities for an associate degree in computer science and how computer science bootcamps compare against associate degrees.
+This detailed guide will dive into the best computer science associate degrees.
+You will learn about the top job opportunities for an Associate Degree in Computer Science and how computer science bootcamps compare to Associate Degrees in Computer Science.

 What Is Computer Science?